Best Day Trips from Lyon You’ve Probably Never Heard Of

 Where to Stay (If you decide to extend your visit)

 While it’s a great day trip, Grenoble also makes a good base if you want to explore the Alps further.
-There are plenty of hotels ranging from budget-friendly options to more upscale choices, particularly in the city center.
+There are plenty of hotels, from budget-friendly to more upscale, particularly in the city center.

 Conclusion